juanbarbecho/OCIP/README.md

 Other top-level folders:

-- `data/` — raw exports and pipeline-derived CSVs the notebooks read from and write to (InPlace/Airtable/BLS). **Gitignored** — these contain student-identifying data and must never be committed.
+- `data/` — raw exports and pipeline-derived CSVs the notebooks read from. **Gitignored** — these contain student-identifying data and must never be committed.
 Populate this folder locally with your own exports before running a notebook.
 See `data/README.md` for the file lineage.
 - `outputs/` — generated reports meant to be shared (e.g. the matching outcomes write-up, the